Core funding is the answer - whatever the research question

 Lastly, while continuation funding is important and valuable, funders like us always need to be finding and supporting people with great ideas that we’ve never worked with before.
 Maintaining a balanced approach including both continuation funding and becoming more open and accessible is crucial – especially as our sector and our communities continue to change and experience new kinds of challenges and opportunities.

-On Thursday, Ben Cairns – Director for the Institute for Voluntary Action Research – will share four questions for funders to ask themselves when considering continuation funding.
+Ben Cairns – Director for the Institute for Voluntary Action Research – responded to this blog with four questions for funders to ask themselves when considering continuation funding.

 Back to results

 Learn more about IVAR